Posts

 Image

 King of the Hill, season 14 “Bobby, this…” “What's wrong dad?”
 “This isn't some ash tray you made in art class I have to pretend to like, this is The Cowboys.”
 “Are you ready to make some memories dad? - King of the Hill, season 14 There is something wonderfully average about King of the Hill.
-Perhaps it's the show's ability to succinctly drill down to the core a cultural viewpoint, it may also stem from the show's down to earth humor that rings true on all levels of social satire and cultural commentary.
+Perhaps it's the show's ability to succinctly drill down to the core of a cultural viewpoint, it may also stem from the show's down to earth humor that rings true on all levels of social satire and cultural commentary.
 All the while never losing its clear and simplistically profound understanding of the human endeavor.
 King of the Hill is the joy and struggle of being human distilled down to its very essence, and its 14th season delivers this truth with a relevance that we've seemingly been missing since the show ended its first run 15 years ago.
 Animated TV show revivals seem to be a dime a dozen nowadays.
-Though King of the Hill takes this now well-worn pattern o...
+Though King of the Hill takes this now well-worn patter...

 The Chosen, season 5 (2025)